artefactory/sftp-gateway/README.md

 ## Usage

 ### Configuration
 All of the configuration is managed through the environment files stored in the `./env` directory.
 There is a `common` environment file that contains the majority of the configuration directives, and typically doesn't need to be changed.
-You can then create additional configuration files for different environments/clients, such as `dev`, `prod`, or `***REMOVED***`.
+You can then create additional configuration files for different environments/clients, such as `dev` or `prod` for example.

 The environment variables specified in the environment files override the values defined in the `common` file during processing.